-This is a very common question that does not have an easy answer.
+This is a pervasive question that does not have an easy answer.
 Learning about the cost of fixing water damage can help you manage your finances in this situation.
 The best way to find a water damage restoration cost is to ask for an estimate from a professional restoration company.
 Even then, the answer is not simple.

 What does a water damage restoration company need to know before they can give an estimate?

 - The category of the loss:

 - “Clean water” that contains little or no contamination.
 It could come from a leaking or broken tap, pipe or hose, or possibly rainwater that went through an open window.
 It is the cleanest and safest water to handle and remove.
 In a pure water loss, a professional can often save almost everything that was damaged.

 - “Greywater” has more contamination and could come from malfunctioning or broken appliances like washing machines and dishwashers.
 The increased contamination presents some health risks.
 We can save many things in a greywater loss, but not a carpet pad.

 - “Blackwater” is exceptionally contaminated and therefore requires the most excellent care in handling.
 It typically comes from sewers and the outside – over the ground from rivers, streams, or the ocean.
 Porous materials damaged by “black water” cannot typically be saved.